Francois-Coleongco/MFSC/README.md

-# Encrypted File Server & Client
+# Encrypted Multithreaded File Server & Client

 ## what is this?